 Enjoy this blog for business owners?

-If you’re a business owner who wants to ensure that the mission of your business is never lost and that your stakeholders are rewarded for the value they bring, then a perpetual purpose trust model may be right for you.
+If you’re a business owner who wants to ensure that the mission of your business is never lost and that your stakeholders are rewarded for the value they bring, then a perpetual purpose model may be right for you.

 Write us a review and share it!
 If you enjoyed tuning into the show, then do not hesitate to leave us a review.
 You can also share this episode with your network, especially women in business, so they will know the importance of planning for financial leverage.